PabloSR06/obsidian-encrypt/docs/user-guide.md

 # User Guide

-Obsidian Encrypt offers two encryption modes:

-* **Whole Encrypted Notes** mode encrypts an entire note file.
+Obsidian Encrypt lets you create **Whole Encrypted Notes** where entire note files are encrypted.
 The contents are completely inaccessible without a password.

-* **In-Place Encryption** mode encrypts only selected parts of text within an existing note, allowing you to protect sensitive sections while keeping the rest readable.

-The following sections will guide you through how to use each mode.
+The following sections will guide you through how to use encrypted notes.